kvvloten/samba_integrations/authentication/privacyidea/README.md

 The connection between Privacyidea and Samba is made.
 Users can login on Privacyidea with their domain user-id and password.

+Note:
+The current LDAP search-filter in `resolvers_users.json` allows users in specified BaseDN to login when they are not disabled.
+The filter does not block users with an expired Samba password.
+The reason is twofold, Samba does not supply filterable information on password expiry and Privacyidea has its own (MFA-) authentication mechanism and does not use Samba for that.

+There is a workaround available, drop me an email in case you do want to block expired accounts in Privacyidea.

 ### Next steps:

 - You probably want to setup a user selfservice policy, so that users can create MFA tokens of your choice.